offalynne/Input/docs/latest/Platform-Quirks.md

 ## HTML5

+- When running through HTML5, `input_bindings_write()` and `input_bindings_read()` are blocked.
+This is due to [up-stream bugs](https://github.com/JujuAdams/Input/issues/152) in GameMaker.

-- Web browsers have their own gamepad API, as such Input does not provide [controller mapping](Controller-Mapping) on the platform.
+- Web browsers have their own gamepad API, as such Input does not use its own [controller mapping](Controller-Mapping) on the platform.
+Input will use the browser's gamepad implementation, including button mapping.

 - In order for gamepads to present and operate, the user must first press a button with the game in focus.

 - On Apple platforms, CapsLock key returns lock state rather than key state (`true` when locked), so is blocked from binding.

 - The browser fullscreen toggle key (F10 on Apple devices, F11 elsewhere) is blocked from keyboard binding.

+&nbsp;

+## UWP

+### UWP on Windows

+- Keyboard input works with same caveats as on the [native Windows platform](#Windows).

+- XInput controllers work as expected.
+Some devices that fall outside the XInput ecosystem (e.g. Switch Pro, PS4, PS5, Luna and Stadia controllers) will work but may have unusual or partially incorrect bindings.

+- Gamepad type information is unavailable for devices except XInput controllers.

+- Gamepad descriptions are returned as `"XInput"` or `"Unknown UWP Controller"`.

+- Gamepads trigger keyboard events.
+As a result, certain keyboard keys are blocked by default; for more information see [`INPUT_IGNORE_RESERVED_KEYS_LEVEL`](Functions-(System)#__input_config).

+### UWP on Xbox One and Xbox Series X/S

+- Gamepad descriptions are returned as `"XInput"`.

+- Mouse is not supported by GameMaker (and Input) when running a UWP build on Xbox, but keyboard input curiously _is_ supported (with the same caveats as on the [Windows platform](#Windows)).